Health, Dental and Travel Insurance by Victor

 Price is important.
 You will want to get the most value you can for your premium dollar.

-Here are some of the highlights of the Maple virtual health service that MROO offers:
+Here are some highlights of the Maple telemedicine service offered by MROO:

-Maple provides for quick access to communicate with a licensed physician 24/7 online, rather than in person.
-Other plans usually only have a nurse practitioner on call.
+• 24/7 Access to Licensed Physicians: Maple allows for quick access to communicate with a licensed physician online at any time, day or night, rather than requiring an in-person visit.
+In contrast, many other plans typically only provide access to a nurse practitioner on call.

-You can use the service anytime, and anywhere, even out of country (consultation only).
-We already know how expensive it is paying for medical services out of Canada.
-Depending on the severity of your medical emergency, you can use Maple to consult with a physician who is able to assess your condition before you consider a visit to a doctor or clinic – which may not be necessary.
+• Global Accessibility: You can use the service anytime and anywhere, even while traveling abroad (consultation only).
+We all know how costly medical services can be outside of Canada.
+Depending on the severity of your medical issue, you can consult with a physician through Maple who can assess your condition before you decide whether a visit to a doctor or clinic is necessary.

-And a special service offer by Maple is their centralized medical record keeping.
-Maple coordinates with your family physician so that your health care records are consolidated.
-This is helpful as we continue to need to advocate for our own health care needs.
+• Centralized Medical Record Keeping: A standout feature of Maple is its centralized medical record system.
+Maple coordinates with your family physician to consolidate your healthcare records, which is incredibly helpful as we continue to advocate for our own health care needs.

 Is the MROO Insurance Plan Competitive in the Marketplace for Seniors?
 What about future Pricing?